freehaha/slate/source/includes/_recipe.md

 }
 ```

 A Recipe is a sequence of actions to be executed with optionally conditions.
-It consists of following attributes:
+It consists of following properties:

-Attribute | Type | Description
+Property | Type | Description
 --- | --- | --- | ---
 \*name | string | Name of the Recipe
 \*operations | object | Object containing Methods that are used in the recipe and their alias as key.
 They can also refer to other Recipes.